anirbanbasu/ollama-downloader/README.md

 _Hence, this tool – an automation of that manual process_!

-As a side-note, this Ollama model downloader can also **download supported models from Huggingface**!
+Do note that, as of August 24, 2025, this Ollama downloader can also _download supported models from Hugging Face_!

 ### Yet another downloader?
 Yes, and there exist others, possibly with different purposes.